-This week, I bought some DVDs and luckily enough, the Dentist was one of them.
-I doubted whether I should look.
+This week, I bought some DVDs and luckily enough, "The Dentist" was one of them.
+I doubted whether I should re-watch it.
 Keep the memory intact, or watch it, now that I'm used to so much more?
 Well, of course I couldn't help myself and we watched the movie Sunday evening.

-He wants to take revenge on his wife and he takes everyone down in this attempt.
+*Spoiler warning* The Dentist wants to take revenge on his wife and he takes everyone down in this attempt.
 This is a guarantee for some gory torture.
 If you're squeamish, don't watch!
 I liked the tension in the movie.
 You see flashes of the good dentist he once was.
-When you think he will go frenzy, he doesn't.
+When you think he will go crazy, he doesn't.
 But when you believe he might get his act together, he can't.
 It's not predictable what he is going to do, until the total madness begins.
 And there is total madness.
 He is enraged and everyone will suffer in his chair.
 He's not only going after his wife and the poolboy, but also after his patients and more.
-He uses all his tools on their teeth .You can feel his anger and he seems unstoppable.
+The Dentist uses all his tools on their teeth .You can feel his anger and he seems unstoppable.